CaseyRounseville/Senior-Project/README.md

 # Senior-Project
 ## Goals
 * Create a playable side scrolling video game
 * Refactor the code so that it is more flexible.
-Use of specific APIs, such as Swing or OpenGL for graphics, or keyboard or game pad for input, should be hidden behind an abstraction, so that the rest of the code does not have to know which one is being used.
+Use of specific APIs, such as Swing or OpenGL for graphics, or keyboard or game pad for input, should be hidden behind an abstraction, so that the rest of the code does not have to know which one is being used

 ## Plot
-* The player must go a few levels spread throughout the world, collecting a story item in each one
+* The player must go through a few levels spread throughout the world, collecting a story item in each one
 * The player may complete the levels in any order, except the last one
 * The player may move freely from one level to the others
 * The levels will consist of a series of rooms, in which the player must figure out how to open the doors to get to the next room.
 The plot item that the player is after will be in a deep room in the dungeon.